Fear of Using an Outhouse: An Inconvenient Fear

 What Is the Fear of Outhouses?

-Paruresis, or portaphobia, is the fear of using public toilets like Porta-Potty, especially when others are around.
-People suffering from paruresis or the fear of outhouses may have very difficult times even stepping into an outhouse much less taking care of business in one.
+Paruresis, or portaphobia, is the fear of using public toilets like Porta-Potty, especially in the presence of others.
+People suffering from paruresis or the fear of outhouses may have a difficult time even stepping into an outhouse much less taking care of business in one.
 It might be the small space, the smell, or the combination.

-Paruresis, also called shy bladder syndrome, affects an estimated 20 million people in the United States alone.
-So, you’re not “the socially awkward/weird” person you may have thought you are.
+Many of us are uncomfortable peeing in the presence of others.
+As a matter of fact, paruresis—also called shy bladder syndrome—affects an estimated 20 million people in the United States alone.
+So, you’re not “the socially awkward/weird” person you may think you are.
 Paruresis is impartial.
 It affects people of all ages and genders, and it’s believed to be the second most common type of social phobia.

 Is Portaphobia a Phobia of Fear or Disgust?

 You’d think holding your pee in would offer a temporary solution, right?
-Nope, it doesn’t.
+But it doesn’t.
 It may actually cause long-lasting medical complications.
-If paruresis is causing a hindrance in your day-to-day life, it may even lead to social anxiety disorders.
+Paruresis may cause a hindrance in your day-to-day life.
+It may even lead to social anxiety disorders.

 Paruresis Symptoms

-People with paruresis will resort to everything from holding in their pee/poop to “challenging” themselves to use the public restroom.
+Those with paruresis will resort to everything from holding in their pee/poop to “challenging” themselves to use the public restroom.
 So it begs the question: Is paruresis a social anxiety?
-After all, it triggers a feeling of dread and dejectedness at the mere thought of peeing in a public restroom.
+After all, it triggers a feeling of dread and dejectedness at the mere thought of using a public restroom.

 So, how do you know that you have a fear of outhouses?
 How do you know it’s not just a defense mechanism you’ve developed from watching outhouse pranks on the internet?

-Paruresis can be diagnosed by keeping an eye out for the known symptoms, both psychological and physical.
+Paruresis can be diagnosed by keeping an eye out for the known symptoms, including mental, emotional, and physical.

-That said, keep a lookout for these psychological symptoms:
+That said, keep a lookout for these mental/emotional symptoms:

 - Avoiding social situations where you might need to visit the public restroom